tarantool/doc/doc/reference/reference_sql/sql.rst

 * The default order is ASC (ascending), the optional order is DESC (descending).
 * NULLs come first, then BOOLEANs, then numbers (INTEGER or NUMBER), then STRINGs, then VARBINARYs.
 * Within STRINGs, ordering is according to collation.
-* Collation may be specified within the ORDER BY column-list, or may be default.
+* Collation may be specified with a :ref:`COLLATE clause <sql_collate_clause>` within the ORDER BY column-list, or may be default.

 Examples: